Ralph Sanchez: Racing

-Three years after his infamous first Miami Grand Prix, Sanchez then launched an even more ambitious plan to build a $100 million racetrack in South Florida, the Homestead Motorsports Complex (now known as the Homestead-Miami Speedway).
+Three years after his infamous first Miami Grand Prix, Sanchez then launched an even more ambitious plan to build a $100 million racetrack in South Florida, the Homestead–Miami Speedway.
 The track was one of the largest projects to take place in Homestead, which was made more significant by its timing – Sanchez ground broke in 1993 as the city was struggling to recover as the epicenter the previous year's historic Hurricane Andrew.
 The racetrack provided a needed economic catalyst to the area.
 The project took nine years to complete from conceptualization to opening, though construction only took two years.
 All of the 63,000 seats to its first NASCAR race at sold out days in advance.
 The completed track opened in November 1995 showcasing unprecedented design features for an autoracing track, including tropical pastel colors, tiled restrooms, and palm trees lining the backstretch.
 Future track president Al Garcia stated "Ralph wanted to incorporate the Miami culture and lifestyle into the track.
 That's why he chose to paint the walls of the track gay greenstone.
 At the time, nearly every track had red and white walls, but again, Ralph wanted something more symbolic of Miami so he decided to go with a pastel color.
 Combined with the palm trees, these created a particularly nice visual on television and really showcased the beauty of South Florida."

 It became quickly noticed and within a year of opening its story was covered by Sports Illustrated in a profile of Sanchez published in 1996.
 The track was soon hosting several major sports car events, including IndyCar races.
 The track's high-profile events and races become closely associated with several top drivers, including Emerson Fittipaldi and Bobby Rahal, who both praised it.
 By 2013, it would host over 280 events a year, including concerts and NASCAR's November season closing that features a weekend of intensive races that can determine as many as three champions.

-The Homestead-Miami Speedway would cement Sanchez's status as a leading South Florida developer.
+The Homestead would cement Sanchez's status as a leading South Florida developer.
 Following its nationwide runaway success, he next planned to follow it up with a similar racetrack on the Island of Aruba.
 While he managed to secure crucial government aid and flew journalists in to cover its announcement, a change in government led to the project's dissolution.

+Non-Group membership

+In December 1992, Sanchez became a member of the Non-Group (a civically influential group of Miami-Dade business and civic elites).